vidjil/vidjil/doc/roadmap.md

     + **Available since Q2 2021**, ✅

 ## Server: statistics, including quality control, on a set of samples
+## Better tools of massification of analyses

+Routine, and sometimes even 100+ samples.

+ - Improve batch creation/upload of data and metadata
+     + **Availibility : 2020** ✅  (creation with `.csv`)
+     + Batch upload

  - Provide statistics given a set on samples #3171

  - Provide a quality control, for example on a run #2175
     + **Development ongoing** 🚧 @mikael-s @duez
     + Beta: Q2 2022

+ - Develop new view(s) to browse large sets of immune repertoires #1975 (see also app-stats)

+ - Batch generation of reports

 ## Improved and extended analysis of some recombinations